 The stated changes represent management's assessment of reasonably possible changes in foreign exchange rates over the period until the end of the next annual reporting period.
-In this respect, it is assumed that the pegged rate between the HK\$ and the United States dollars would be materially unaffected by any changes in movement in value of the United States dollars against other currencies.
-Results of the analysis as presented in the above table represent an aggregation of the effects on each of the Group entities profit after tax and equity measured in the respective functional currencies, translated into HK\$ at the exchange rate ruling at the end of the reporting period for presentation purposes.
-The analysis is performed on the same basis for 2018.
+In this respect, it is assumed that the pegged rate between the HK\$ and the US\$ would be materially unaffected by any changes in movement in value of the US\$ against other currencies.
+Results of the analysis as presented in the above table represent an aggregation of the effects on each of the group entities' profit/loss for the year and equity measured in the respective functional currencies, translated into HK\$ at the exchange rate ruling at the end of the reporting period for presentation purposes.
+The analysis is performed on the same basis for 2019.